 Horizontal biotic structure refers to the variety and interspersion of plant "zones," plant monocultures or obvious multi-species association that are arrayed along gradients of elevation, moisture, or other environmental factors.
-Interspersion is essentially a measure of the number of distinct plant zones and the amount of edge between them.
+Interspersion is essentially a measure of the number of distinct plant zones and the amount of shared edge between them.

-This metric is assessed for each of the 3-6 pools randomly selected from the AA.
-Drawings of the individual pools are recorded in Worksheets 7a-7f below.
-Scores for each pool are then recorded in Worksheet 7g below based on the practitioners drawings, the scale-independent images in Figure 8, and the narrative in 20.
+This metric is assessed for each of the 3 pools selected from the AA.
+Drawings of the individual pools are recorded in Worksheet 7a for each pool.
+Make special note of the amount of shared edge.
+Scores for each pool are then recorded in Worksheet 7 based on the practitioner's drawings, the scale-independent images in Figure 10, and the narrative in Table 20.

-Figure 8: Degrees of interspersion of plant zones for Individual Vernal Pools.
-Each zone must comprise at least 10% of the pool area.
+Each zone must comprise at least 5% of the pool area.
 The white area in this figure surrounding each pool represents the upland matrix; the orange area represents the marginal saturation zone.
 All pools, even as shown for score "D", therefore have at least 1 zone.
 It is helpful to assign names of plant species or associations of species to the colored patches and to make special note of amount of shared edge.
+Note that if islands are present in the pool the upland portion of the island is not included in the interspersion assessment, but the increased complexity from the ecotone within the pool surrounding the island can add to interspersion for this metric.